superjcd/pydag2/README.md

 Besides **running a workflow**, pydag also supoorts:
 - Schedule a workflow
 - Manage a worfllow, including Create or Deltete a workflow
-- Log a workflow, both at workflow level and task level(task belongs to the workflow)
+- Log a workflow, both at job level and task level(task belongs to the workflow)

 ## Install pydag
 You can just run the following command to install  pydag: